 Protests over bread, transport, and excessive violence by authorities continue in Sudan

-Protests continued for a second day in a row in the city of El Gedaref on Thursday, accompanied by acts of violence, vandalism, and looting.
+Protests continued for a second day in a row in El Gedaref on Thursday, accompanied by acts of violence, vandalism, and looting.
 Protests over bread, transport, and excessive force by authorities during demonstrations continued in Nyala and Khartoum.

 The protesters stormed a rural municipality office in El Gedaref, burning two vehicles and a motorcycle and also targeted a number of houses and shops.
 These protests have meant that the market has remained closed.

 Dozens of protesters looted market shops while the police withdrew from the vicinity.
-Activist Jafar Khadar told Radio Dabanga that there was a complete absence of any police presence at the market.
+Activist Jaafar Khidir told Radio Dabanga that there was a complete absence of any police presence at the market.

-The leader of the protests, Mataz Mohamed, was detained by the police after accusing the police of being responsible for the chaos in El Gedaref market, said Khadar.
+The leader of the protests, Motaz Mohamed, was detained by the police after accusing the police of being responsible for the chaos in El Gedaref market, said Khidir.

-Khadar accused the former regime of being involved in what he described as a “conspiracy”.
+The activist accused the former regime of Al Bashir of being involved in what he described as a “conspiracy”.

 An official spokesman for the state government, Abdelwahab Awad, condemned the sluggishness of the state security forces in a press statement.
 He explained that “the demonstrations were paid for by the former regime” and exploited by those who opposed the rise in transportation tariffs.